SardineFish/Cytar/README.md

-# CytarMP
+# Cytar
-A framework for multiplayer gaming
+A framework for cross-platform remote API calling.